 - Government incentives: Programs like “Make in India” and the Production-Linked Incentive plan from the Indian government have significantly aided in increasing domestic manufacturing and exports.

 - The availability of qualified labour makes India an appealing location for corporations wishing to set up manufacturing facilities.
-India has a sizable pool of trained labour.
+India has a sizable pool of trained labor.

-- India provides cost-effective production because of its affordable labour costs and favourable regulatory environment.
+- India provides cost-effective production because of its affordable labor costs and favorable regulatory environment.